JonathanHorowitzCB/citrusbyte.github.io/_posts/2015-01-05-announcing-m2x-an-industrial-grade-iot-platform-for-everyone.markdown

 ## But we will not stop there

-That was last year, and a new year is upon.
-We have finished our eggnog and and we are ready to change the IoT space in 2015.
+That was last year, and a new year is upon us.
+We have finished our holiday eggnog and we are ready to change the IoT space in 2015.

 Citrusbyte and AT&T are proud to announce the brand new AT&T M2X platform - deployed to production January 5th, 2015.
 The revamped AT&T M2X was released just in time for you to update your New Years resolution to “make the world a better place [with smarter devices!]”
 The new AT&T M2X boasts a completely new perspective on devices, streams, usability, API communication, and more.
 How did we come up with all these new changes you ask?
 Quite simply: we asked you, and you answered.

 Each of the developers who signed up, at each of the hackathons, everyone who shared their most important needs and thoughtful feedback with us provided the information to drive the AT&T M2X product to the next level.
-Countless customer interviews, usability tests, and feedback created a well-informed AT&T M2X product that meets the needs of the IoT developer ecosystem even better than ebfore.
+Countless customer interviews, usability tests, and feedback created a well-informed AT&T M2X product that meets the needs of the IoT developer ecosystem even better than before.
 After a year of great progress, wonderful feedback, and hard work we are proud to deliver the new AT&T M2X platform complete with these features:

 ### A simple, elegant, and intuitive developer portal